kunpai/my-website/pages/about/about.md

 With gratitude,

-Kunal Pai, Parth Shah, and Hashiru Patel
+Kunal Pai, Parth Shah, and Harshil Patel